 What Happens If U.S. Reopens Too Fast?
-Federal Documents Show Coronavirus Projections
+Documents Show Federal Coronavirus Projections

 Federal health officials estimated in early April that more than 300,000 Americans could die from COVID-19 if all social distancing measures are abandoned, and later estimates pushed the possible death toll even higher, according to documents obtained by the Center for Public Integrity.
 Some outside experts say even that grim outlook may be too optimistic.